TaneHaines/shai-hulud-detector/README.md

 # Shai-Hulud Checker

-**Shai-Hulud Checker** is a Python tool to monitor and inspect JavaScript bundle.js files in your project to see if Shai-Hulud has been injected.
-It helps maintain manageable bundle sizes and detect potential security issues such as exposed GitHub token prefixes (ghp_, gho_) and suspicious network calls.
+**Shai-Hulud Checker** is a Python tool to monitor and inspect JavaScript files in your project.
+It reports whether malware has potentially been injected.
+The tool cam detect potential security issues such as exposed GitHub token prefixes (ghp_, gho_) and suspicious network calls.

 ---

 ## Features

-- File Size Monitoring
-  - Tracks current bundle size in MB
-  - Compares with a baseline to detect excessive growth
-  - Warns if the bundle grows too much between checks

 - Security Scanning
   - Checks for access to Raw IP Addresses and Common Crypto Extensions.
   - Detects GitHub token prefixes (ghp_, gho_) in the bundle